Vladikavkaz: Transportation

 The city is served by the bus network (marshrutkas).
 There are also tram (since 1904) and trolleybus (since 1977) networks, plus the main Vladikavkaz railway station.

 The city is served by Beslan Airport located about 9 kilometres from the city.

 The Georgian Military Road, which is a part of European route E117, starts in Vladikavkaz and it connects the city with the South Caucasus.

 Population

-According to the 1917 publication of the Caucasian Calendar, Vladikavkaz had 73,243 residents in 1916, the national composition was as follows:
+According to the 1917 publication of the Kavkazskiy kalendar, Vladikavkaz had 73,243 residents in 1916, the national composition was as follows:

-According to the results of the 2010 Census, the city population of Vladikavkaz was 330,148.
+According to the results of the 2021 Census, the city population of Vladikavkaz was 311,338.
 The ethnic makeup of city's population was: